+If you need a root canal in Fontana, we are going to tell you a story.
 Once upon a time, if you had a tooth with a damaged nerve, you’d probably lose that tooth.
 Inside each tooth is the pulp which provides nutrients and nerves to the tooth.
 The pulp runs like a thread down through the root.
 When the pulp is diseased or injured, the pulp tissue dies.
 If the pulp is not removed your tooth will become infected and you could lose it.
 After the dentist removes the pulp, the root canal is cleaned and sealed off to protect it.
 Then your dentist places a crown over the tooth to help make it stronger.
 Most of the time, a root canal is a relatively simple procedure with little or no discomfort involving one to three visits.
 Best of all, it can save your tooth and your smile!

 What is root canal treatment?

 Your dentist uses root canal treatment to find the cause and then treat problems of the tooth’s soft core (the dental pulp).
 Years ago, teeth with diseased or injured pulps were removed.
 Today, root canal treatment has given dentists a safe way of saving teeth.

 What is the dental pulp?

 The pulp is the soft tissue that contains nerves, blood vessels and connective tissue.
 It lies within the tooth and extends from the crown of the tooth to the tip of the root in the bone of the jaws.